 The early access features and experiences are listed in the Dynamics 365 2021 release wave 1 plan and Power Platform 2021 release wave 1 plan.
 By opting in to the 2021 release wave 1 features, you'll be able to try out the new features in Sales, Customer Service, Marketing, Field Service, Finance, Supply Chain Management, Human Resources, Commerce, or Business Central.

 How do I report bugs in early access features?

-What happens to these preview features in October 2019?
+What happens to these preview features in April 2021?

 How will the features in early access be deployed in production?

-Will the 2019 release wave 2 release be applicable to on-premises?
+Will the 2021 release wave 1 release be applicable to on-premises?